PennyLaneAI/pennylane/doc/tutorials/advanced_usage.rst

 QNodes from different interfaces on one Device
 -----------------------------------------------

-Pennylane does not only provide the flexibility of having multiple nodes on one device, it also allows these nodes to have different interfaces.
-Lets look at the following simple example:
+PennyLane does not only provide the flexibility of having multiple nodes on one device, it also allows these nodes to have different interfaces.
+Let's look at the following simple example:

 .. code-block:: python